dylanlangston/langston-wedding.com/README.md

 ## Implementation Details ⚙️

-- **Frontend 🎨:** React with Material Design for a modern and responsive user interface.
+- **Frontend 🎨:** [React](https://react.dev/) with [Material UI](https://mui.com/material-ui/).
 This choice leverages the popularity and component-based structure of React, combined with the aesthetic and accessibility benefits of Material Design.
-- **Backend ☁️:** Serverless architecture on Azure, potentially using Azure Functions for their event-driven nature, scalability, and cost-effectiveness.
-Cosmos DB is another potential candidate for its flexibility in handling semi-structured data and its seamless integration with Azure Functions.
+- **Backend ☁️:** Serverless architecture on [Azure](https://azure.microsoft.com/en-us), using Azure Functions for their event-driven nature, scalability, and cost-effectiveness.
-- **Database 📈:** Google Sheets will store RSVP data due to its ease of use and integration capabilities, allowing for quick setup and data management.
-Other website data might be stored in Cosmos DB, taking advantage of its scalability and integration with the Azure ecosystem.
+- **Database 📈:** [Google Sheets](https://www.google.com/sheets/about/) will store RSVP data due to its ease of use and integration capabilities, allowing for quick setup and data management.
+Other website data might be stored in [Cosmos DB](https://azure.microsoft.com/en-us/products/cosmos-db/), taking advantage of its scalability and integration with the Azure ecosystem.
-- **CI/CD 🚀:** GitHub Actions will automate the build, testing, and deployment processes, streamlining the development workflow and ensuring code quality.
+- **CI/CD 🚀:** [GitHub Actions](https://github.com/features/actions) will automate the build, testing, and deployment processes, streamlining the development workflow and ensuring code quality.
-- **Chatbot 🤖:** Azure OpenAI, with its advanced natural language processing capabilities, will power the chatbot functionality, providing guests with intelligent and relevant responses to their queries.
+- **Chatbot 🤖:** [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service), with its advanced natural language processing capabilities, will power the chatbot functionality, providing guests with intelligent and relevant responses to their queries.

 ## DDD in Action 🛠️